dcunited001/dcunited001.github.io/_drafts/a-speculative-history.md

       - (2) as well as the estimated direction towards the center
       - then with these two ideas these precivilizations could push emmisaries towards the center of the world
+          - by moving with the gradient of average physical temperature -- without needing to know the spherical shape of the world -- which would naturally happen anyways
         - first, to establish communication networks with the rest of the world
         - second to accelerate the development of technology and